MicroEJ/docs/PlatformDeveloperGuide/bluetooth.rst

    <dependency org="com.microej.pack.bluetooth" name="bluetooth-pack" rev="2.1.0"/>

-The bluetooth library depends on the bluetooth pack for the native implementation of Java native methods, ``com.microej.pack.bluetooth#bluetooth-pack``.
+The Bluetooth library depends on the Bluetooth pack for the native implementation of Java native methods, ``com.microej.pack.bluetooth#bluetooth-pack``.
 See more about the `Low Level
 API <https://docs.microej.com/en/latest/PlatformDeveloperGuide/appendix/llapi.html>`__.

-In addition, to qualify the port of the library, a Kernel API is needed:
+In addition, to qualify the port of the library, a suite of tests is needed:
 ``com.microej.pack.bluetooth#bluetooth-testsuite``.

 Use